Dextra Group | Reliable Connections

 Taishan EPRs 1&2

-Taishan EPRs are two nuclear reaclors of EPR type of 1750 MW capacity built by Areva and located near Taishan, in the Guangdong province of China.
+Taishan EPRs are two nuclear reactors of the EPR type, each with a capacity of 1,750 MW, built by Areva and located near Taishan in Guangdong province, China.

-Dextra has been present on site since the beginning of the construction in 2009 and until 2016.
-The reactor operations are planned to start in 2017.
+Dextra was present on-site from the beginning of construction in 2009 until 2016.
+Reactor operations were planned to start in 2017.

-For this challenging project, Dextra has been supplying its Griptec rebar splicing solution, used in the concrete structure of the reactor.
+For this challenging project, Dextra supplied its Griptec rebar splicing solution, which was used in the concrete structure of the reactor.

-Bartec rebar coupler solution as well as Headed Bars were also used on other building of the project.
+The Bartec rebar coupler solution, as well as Headed Bars, was also used in other buildings of the project.

 Kudankulam Nuclear Power Plant (KKNPP) 3&4